NateEag/how-i-code/content/dates-and-times.rst

 incomplete records can make even pinning down a year difficult.

-Some programs need to know how much time passes between events but do not care when the events actually happens.
-Audio synthesis programs use time this way to implement features like `delay lines`_, while task schedulers often support job specifications like "run every 5 minutes".
+Some programs need to know how much time passes between events but do not care when the events actually happen.
+Audio synthesis programs use time this way for things like `delay lines`_, while task schedulers often support job specifications like "run every 5 minutes".
 Do not use the system clock to measure elapsed time, because `system time changes unpredictably`_.
 Use the platform's `monotonic clock`_ instead.

-Programs that do care about when events occur must handle `timezones`_.
+Programs that care when events occur must handle `timezones`_.

 As of the late twentieth century, most regions define their `civil times`_ relative to `UTC`_. `IANA`_ `maintains`_ an indispensable `database of time